-As we gathered up more t-shirts to take home as souvenirs, I asked her how she had continued to write for the Sunday Independent after being shot.
+As we gathered up more t-shirts to take home as souvenirs, I asked her how she had continued to write for the Sunday Independent after being shot [Guerin was shot by a gunman in the leg on 30 January 1995].
 She said she was just doing her job, writing about crime and its associated effects.

 Like all mothers, she worried about her child’s future but she also worried that her son would grow up in a crime-infested city as the authorities appeared to be ignoring the drug epidemic.
 Unlike many people in journalism and indeed Dublin, Veronica felt it was a foolish choice to avoid the problem by isolating yourself from it.

 This was no self-obsessed celebrity journalist talking.
 This was a mother talking.
 She didn’t see herself as some social crusader recklessly ignoring threats to her family.